temporalio/proposals/nexus/sdk-go.md

 	Name string
 	// Workflow function to map this operation to.
 The operation input maps directly to workflow input.
 	// The workflow name is resolved as it would when using this function in client.ExecuteOperation.
-	// OptionsGetter must be provided when setting this option.
+	// GetOptions must be provided when setting this option.
 Mutually exclusive with Handler.
-	Workflow func(internal.Context, I) (O, error)
+	Workflow func(workflow.Context, I) (O, error)
 	// Options for starting the workflow.
 Must be set if Workflow is set.
 Mutually exclusive with Handler.
-	OptionsGetter func(context.Context, I, nexus.StartOperationOptions) (client.StartWorkflowOptions, error)
+	GetOptions func(context.Context, I, nexus.StartOperationOptions) (client.StartWorkflowOptions, error)
 	// Handler for starting a workflow with a different input than the operation.
-Mutually exclusive with Workflow.
+Mutually exclusive with Workflow
+	// and GetOptions.
 	Handler func(context.Context, I, nexus.StartOperationOptions) (WorkflowHandle[O], error)
 }